oysmal/ximple/README.md

 # Ximple

-A simple, lightweight library for events, inspired by rxjs, aand somewhat compatible with interfaces
+A simple, lightweight library for events, inspired by rxjs, and somewhat compatible with interfaces